 There are also various clubs and competitions at all levels of seriousness.
 The most significant of these are the annual contests between Knox and Selwyn Colleges, competing for the Cameron Shield (in sports) and the Nevill Cup (in cultural activities).
-In addition, Residents often form new groups or teams for specific purposes, such as competing in inter-college events.
+In addition, Residents often form new groups or teams for specific purposes, such as competing in other inter-college or club events.